Ryan Beltré Wilson

-What organizations have you been involved with, since coming to USC, and why did you - if you did - choose to join them?
+What organizations have you been involved with, since coming to USC, and why did you choose to join them?

 Yeah, so I’m participating somewhat in MEGA, which stands for Making of Entertaining Games Association; it’s an organization meant to just connect people that are really passionate about game design, and the reason I chose that organization over the other big game design organization is because MEGA seemed more like - chill, I guess.
 I don’t want to have my class duties and also have to be beholden to another organization in school, or at least not on my freshman year.
 Then, I thought I could still do MEGA and then it won’t be a super huge deal if I miss a meeting or two and still attend.